kajal0801/movie-recommendation-system/README.md

-# 🎬 Movie Recommendation System
+🎬 Movie Recommendation System

-A simple movie recommendation system using Python (Flask) and HTML/CSS/JavaScript.

-Users can enter a keyword (e.g., "action", "magic", "sci-fi") and receive movie suggestions that match their interests.
+A simple movie recommendation system built using Python (Flask), HTML, CSS, and JavaScript.
+Users can search movies by keyword (e.g., "action", "magic", "sci-fi") and view details such as title, poster, and overview.
+Clicking a movie poster opens its trailer on YouTube via a direct search link.

-## 💻 Technologies Used
+💻 Technologies Used

-- Python
+Python

-- Flask
+Flask

-- HTML5 & CSS3
+HTML5 & CSS3

-- JavaScript
+JavaScript

+OMDb API (for movie data)

-## 🚀 Features
+🚀 Features

-- Keyword-based movie search
+Keyword-based movie search with real movie details

+Clickable posters opening trailers on YouTube

-- Real-time dynamic recommendations
+Real-time dynamic recommendations

-- Clean and simple web interface
+Clean, responsive web interface

-## ⚙️ Future Enhancements
+⚙️ Future Enhancements

+Use YouTube API to fetch official trailers

-- Use advanced similarity algorithms (TF-IDF or embeddings)
+Add advanced recommendation algorithms (TF-IDF or embeddings)

-- Store data in a database
+Store user search history and preferences in a database

-- Deploy to cloud platforms (e.g., Render, Vercel)
+Deploy on cloud platforms (Render, Vercel, or Heroku)

-## 🔗 About
+🔗 About

-This project demonstrates basic full-stack web development concepts, including building REST APIs with Flask and integrating them with a modern frontend.
+This project demonstrates full-stack web development concepts, including REST API integration, Flask backend development, and building an interactive modern frontend.

-## 💻 Current Progress
+💻 Current Progress

+✅ Integrated OMDb API for movie details.
+✅ Added clickable YouTube search links for trailers.
-✅ Basic Flask app structure added.
+✅ Flask backend and responsive frontend completed.
-✅ Initial placeholder HTML page created.
-🚧 More features coming soon!
+🚧 Further enhancements and deployment planned!